nusco/narjillos/backlog.md

 ###Ethologist

 * Narjillos eat each other °°
-* Narjillo only updates food item when not in range anymore or when food is no longer there
+* Narjillo updates food item when not in range anymore
 * "Attracted to" gene (uses other Narjillo's colors to select most desirable mate)
 * "Fears" gene (like "attracted to")
 * "Wants to eat" gene (like "attracted to")